 The Art of authenticity: Human designers vs aRTIFICIAL iNTELLIGENCE

-The ripples artificial intelligence has been creating are only just beginning.
-Rapid advancements are transforming the way we work.
-Should we all be flocking to classes in Prompt Engineering?
-Maybe.
-Does AI spell the end of true design thinking strategies?
-Perhaps.
-Listening, and how we listen makes any design studio or service provider unique.
-We take care over understanding a client’s brief by asking the right questions and paraphrasing back to a client what we think they want; this conversational element is what makes our design process unique and enjoyable.
+Listening, and how we listen makes service providers unique.
+Any good leader takes care over understanding a client’s brief, asking the right questions, digging deep and paraphrasing back what we think they want; this conversational element makes our design process unique, fun and enjoyable.
 Take the human element out, and what have you got?

-In branding, most clients have a hard time describing what they want; it can take someone else to help them to figure it out.
-Chat GPT is a language model that is trained on a variety of sources.
-It is yet able to offer original work.
+Most of our clients have a hard time describing exactly what they want.
+Chat GPT is trained on a variety of sources.
+It steals and is yet able to offer original work.
 However, with the technology developing rapidly, it could be only a matter of time before AI can interpret a brief with a similar level of creativity and flair as a designer can.
+Eek.

 AI can be a valuable tool for streamlining specific tasks and establishing a foundation of rough ideas for human designers to build on.
 Variations sit at the heart of good design, and if there’s one thing AI has infinite patience for, it’s variations.

-Here’s what happened when we typed in ‘Beast’ to an AI logo generator.
+To the right you can see what happened when we typed in our client’s name ‘Beast’ to an AI logo generator.
 AI puls images from a vast database, so what does it say about the individuality of your brand?
 When creating the Beast Casting brand identity, we questioned the founders to understand what BEAST should be and gauge all aspects of the business; its personality, vision, and values.

 Disruption is inevitable.
 How long can the human designer continue to come out on top, thanks to our emotional intelligence, creativity and cultural understanding?
-Who knows, but as we move forward into this brave new world, let’s remember the value of a conversation with another human being when it comes to creating designs that make us feel something.
+Who knows, but as we move forward into this new world, let’s remember the values of a conversation, humanity and listening; really listening.

 The Digiverse